X

 When you show readers content they could find interesting, they will likely stay on your site longer.
 After they read an article, for example, you can recommend related stories to them.
 Because this article caters to their interests, they’re more likely to click on it.
 This means they’ll see more of your content and more of your ads, reducing your site’s bounce rate and increasing stickiness.
 These qualities make your ad space more valuable as well.

-6. Selling Data
+6. Selling Data or Data Collaboration

 Selling data can open up more opportunities for your business.
 There are several options for selling your data.
-The first could include opting in to sell your data via a third-party data exchange, such as the Lotame 3rd-Party Data Marketplace.
+The first could include opting in to sell your data via a third-party data exchange, such as the Lotame Data Exchange.
 This puts your data on the open market for anyone to buy programmatically.
 Alternatively, you may prefer selling your data directly to another company through a private exchange or second-party data marketplace.

 Access Second-Party Data